 A drywall t-square is essential for cutting and installing drywall panels.
-It is used primarily to provide a strait-edge along which to cut drywall using a drywall utility knife.
+It is used primarily to provide a straightedge along which to cut drywall using a drywall utility knife.
 Below are a few tips to look for when buying a drywall t-square.

-Drywall t-squares are basically two pieces of metal connected at right angles to one another.
+Drywall t-squares are two pieces of metal connected at right angles to one another.
 The shape of the two pieces of metal creates a capital T-shape, thus the name.
-The two pieces of metal create a 90° angle just below the cross bar of the T-shape.
+The two pieces of metal create a 90° angle just below the crossbar of the T-shape.
 This 90° angle is essential to ensure that the cut edge (butt joint) is exactly 90° from the bound edge (drywall seam) when cutting drywall panels.

 There are a few features to look for when buying a drywall t-square.
-The long edge of some t-squares are made with one-eighth or more inch thick aluminum.
+The long edge of some t-squares is made with one-eighth or more inch thick aluminum.
 This thicker metal creates a safer straight edge than thinner models of just one-sixteenth of an inch thick metal.
 A thicker straight edge is safer because it prevents the utility knife from slipping off the cutting side of the t-square and sliding across the metal face of the t-square.

 Drywall t-squares are an essential tool for a drywall hanger.
 When buying a t-square look for one made of thicker metal and adjustable height.